 Little Renesmee, a half-human, half-vampire thing with wide-open and wonder-filled orbs, grows before our very eyes.
 She is an anomaly in this vampire business, and a rumor gets started - by Irina (Maggie Grace), one of the legion of attractive bloodsuckers with blond highlights and designer jeans who populate the Twilight universe - that the child is an "immortal."

 This is not a good thing, apparently.
-And so the Volturi, a Tuscan coven of hooded vamps who behave like a papal convocation, decide to investigate.
-Enter Michael Sheen (doing the sketch-comedy routine "Doctor Who Joins Spinal Tap") and Dakota Fanning (glowering - and if I'm not mistaken, dialogue-less).
+And so the Volturi, a Tuscan coven of hooded vamps who behave like a Papal convocation, decide to investigate.
+Enter Michael Sheen (doing the sketch-comedy routine "Dr. Who Joins Spinal Tap") and Dakota Fanning (glowering - and if I'm not mistaken, dialogue-less).

 And wait!
 They've got to tell Bella's dad, the town cop Charlie (Billy Burke), that his daughter isn't dead after all.
 Jacob (Taylor Lautner), the shape-shifting wolf boy with the mighty abs, delivers the news.
-And then Jacob motorcycles back to Chez Cullen to tell Bella that he no longer aches and pines for her, because he has made a magical Indian connection with her daughter, "Nessie."
+And then Jacob motorcycles back to Chez Cullen to tell Bella that he no longer aches and pines for her, because he's made a magical Native American connection with her daughter, "Nessie."
 Don't worry, there's nothing pervy about it, he assures her - and she'll morph into an adult babe in seven short years anyway.